E.L. Doctorow

 What was the first book E.L.
 Doctorow wrote?

-The first novel written by E.L.
+The first book written by E.L.
 Doctorow was Welcome to Hard Times, published in 1960.

 What was the most recent book E.L.
 Doctorow wrote?